SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Related Work

-The role of data in RFT for LLMs remains an open area of research.
-Several works attempt to curate high-quality mathematical datasets \cite{deepscaler2025, yu2025dapoopensourcellmreinforcement}, but they do not explicitly explore which data is most effective for fine-tuning.
-More recently, alternative approaches have proposed using heuristic-based scores, such as Learning Impact Measurement \cite{li2025limrrlscaling} or variance-based selection methods \cite{wang2025reinforcementlearningreasoninglarge}.
-These techniques alleviate data constraints by enabling training on only a small subset—sometimes as few as one or two examples—while still achieving strong reasoning capabilities.
-However, these methods typically require significant pre-computation, limiting their practicality in real-world deployment, and remain untested on small models with limited reasoning capabilities.
+The role of data in post-training LLMs remains an open research question.
+One line of work studies reinforcement fine-tuning (RFT).
+Several recent methods focus on curating high-quality mathematical datasets \citep{deepscaler2025, yu2025dapoopensourcellmreinforcement}, but they do not explicitly investigate which data is most effective for fine-tuning.
+More recently, alternative approaches have explored heuristic-based scoring methods, such as Learning Impact Measurement \citep{li2025limrrlscaling} and variance-based data selection \citep{wang2025reinforcementlearningreasoninglarge}.
+These methods improve data efficiency by enabling training on only a small subset of the data while still achieving strong reasoning performance.
+However, they typically require substantial precomputation, which limits their practicality in real-world settings, and they have not been thoroughly evaluated on small models with limited reasoning ability.
+Another line of work explores efficient post-training methods for LLMs, including alignment learning \citep{ji2024aligner, do-etal-2025-sample} and steering methods \citep{turner2025steering, do-etal-2025-dynamic}.
+In this paper, however, we focus specifically on methods related to SFT.